t3kt/raytk/docs/_reference/operators/material/specularContrib.md

     - label: GGX
       name: ggx
     name: Method
+    summary: The type of specular shading to use.
+Different methods support different combinations of the other parameters.
   - label: Shininess
     name: Shininess
   - label: Roughness
     name: Roughness
   - label: Fresnel
     name: Fresnel
-  - label: Level
-    name: Level
   status: beta
-  summary: Calculates specular light contribution for use in a material.
+  summary: A material element that provides specular light contribution.

 ---

-Calculates specular light contribution for use in a material.
+A material element that provides specular light contribution.